Diego Martin: Climate

 The climate of Diego Martin is tropical, specifically tropical monsoon, and temperature varies little between the wet and dry seasons.
 Diego Martin town holds the lowest temperature in the region of Diego Martin being 9 °C (48 °F).
-Also holding the highest for the Diego Martin Region at 98 °F (36 °C).
+Also holding the highest for the Diego Martin Region at 36 °C (98 °F).

-Places of Interest in Diego Martin
+Places of interest in Diego Martin

 St. Dominic's Pastoral Centre

 The home of the Order of Preachers in Trinidad and Tobago is located in Diego Martin at the St. Dominic's Pastoral Centre.

-In 1972 according to the details on the front wall of the House in Diego Martin, there was a handing over to Trinidad and Tobago of the property.
-Over the years priests from the community in Ireland have visited and ministered in Trinidad and Tobago, joining with locals who have been ordained into the priesthood.
+In 1972, according to the details on the front wall of the House in Diego Martin, there was a handing over to Trinidad and Tobago of the property.
+Over the years, priests from the community in Ireland have visited and ministered in Trinidad and Tobago, joining with locals who have been ordained into the priesthood.